Xiaomeng Ju

 Sep 2016 – Mar 2018 Vancouver, BC

-• Served on the managing team from Sep 2017.
-Managed consulting requests; organized meetings to discuss incoming projects.
+• Served on the managing team from Sep 2017; managed consulting requests and facilitated discussion meetings

-• Selected projects: Medical students’ health research (Prof. Erica Frank, UBC).
-Modelling beggiatoa population at aquaculture sites in British Columbia (Mainstream Biological Consulting Inc)
+• Selected projects: Mental health and electronic health record (Dr. Erica Frank, UBC).
+Beggiatoa modelling at aquaculture sites in British Columbia (Mainstream Biological Consulting Inc)

 Data scientist intern